November 2020 Review

 Border Force and National Crime Agency

-We are aware of five reports in November 2019 relating to illegally-imported firearms:
+We are aware of three reports in November 2020 relating to illegal firearms:

 Sentences and Convictions

-We are aware of at least 42 reports in November 2019 of sentences and convictions for gun crime, including:
+We are aware of at least forty-five reports in November 2020 of sentences and convictions for gun crime, including:

 Many incidents involve the use of airguns*, Airsoft, imitation and BB guns, which do not require a licence and may not contain ammunition but are used by perpetrators to capitalise on the fear of victims who believe they are about to be shot.
 Traumatised victims are often unable to identify the weapons used.
 It is extremely difficult to distinguish between imitation and live-firing guns unless the weapons are fired and/or recovered, and, for this reason, guns involved in incidents frequently remain unidentified.

 Shotguns and rifles can be legally held by those granted a licence.
 Ultimately, legally-obtained guns in every country tend to find their way into the wrong hands, whether through theft, corrupt gun dealers, and/or the failure of the licensing procedure to identify legal gun owners who pose a risk to themselves and/or others.

 Please see the endnote for further explanation of gun types and current legal status.

 Figure 2: November 2020 reports by weapon type